 - Plagiarizing your career episodes.
 While you may refer CDR samples available online or available elsewhere, never ever copy ideas or tasks from them.
 Your Competency Demonstration Report must be original and unique in nature.

-EA does not want to listen to tall tales about your cleverness or knowledge; they want to see what you have done on ground.
+EA does not want to listen to tall tales about your cleverness or knowledge; they want to see what you have done on the ground.
 They like to see your work and conclude for themselves whether you possess the skills and knowledge they desire or not.
 So, choose your words well.